JakubTabor/Transfer_Learning_Deep_Learning/README.md

 # Then I gonna scale my image like always deviding it of 255 and puting it into numpy array, when I check shape it show me my new "IMAGE_SHAPE"
 # I also gonna change shape using "numpy newaxis" and when I check new shape it show one more dimension
 # I gonna check if everything is working good with my model, so I use my model to predict "gold_fish" variable in new shape and check results
+# And "numpy argmax" return me index of prediction